Deadline Extended to 24 April 2020

 SHAFR invites applications for its dissertation completion fellowship.
-SHAFR will make two, year-long awards, in the amount of $25,000 each, to support the writing and completion of the doctoral dissertation in each academic year.
-These highly competitive fellowships will support the most promising doctoral candidates in the final phase of completing their dissertations.
-SHAFR membership is required.
+SHAFR will make one year-long award in the amount of $25,000 each, to support the writing and completion of the doctoral dissertation in each academic year.
+This highly competitive fellowship will support the most promising doctoral candidates in the final phase of completing their dissertations.
+Membership in SHAFR is required.
 Applicants should be candidates for the PhD in a humanities or social science doctoral program (most likely history), must have been admitted to candidacy, and must be at the writing stage, with all substantial research completed by the time of the award.
 Applicants should be working on a topic in the field of U.S. foreign relations history or international history, broadly defined, and must be current members of SHAFR.
 Because successful applicants are expected to finish writing the dissertation during the tenure of the fellowship, they should not engage in teaching opportunities or extensive paid work, except at the discretion of the Fellowship Committee.
 At the termination of the award period, recipients must provide a one page (250-word) report to the SHAFR Council on the use of the fellowship, to be considered for publication in the society newsletter.
 The submission packet should include:

 - A one page application letter describing the project’s significance, the applicant’s status, other support received or applied for and the prospects for completion within the year.

 - A three page statement of the research

 - A curriculum vitae